ganlanyuan/tiny-slider/README.md

 *[top↑](#tiny-slider-20)*

 ## Methods
-Once the slider is initialized, it returns a slider object which has some properties or methods:
+Once the slider is initialized, it returns a slider object with some properties and methods:
 ```javascript
 {
   getInfo: info(),